bakks/butterfish/README.md

   - Autosuggest will print command completions, press tab to fill them in
   - GPT will be able to see your shell history, so you can ask contextual questions like 'why didnt my last command work?'
-  - Start a command with ! to enter Goal Mode, in which GPT will act as an Agent attempting to accomplish your goal by executing commands, for example '!Run make in this directory and debug any problems'.
+  - Start a command with ! to enter Agent Mode, in which GPT will act as an agent attempting to accomplish your goal by executing commands, for example '!Run make in this directory and debug any problems'.
-  - Start a command with !! to enter Unsafe Goal Mode, in which GPT will execute commands without confirmation.
+  - Start a command with !! to enter Unsafe Agent Mode, in which GPT will execute commands without confirmation.
+USE WITH CAUTION.
+  - Start a command with @ to enter Action Mode, in which GPT will attempt exactly one shell command for your request or decline if a single command is not a good fit.
+  - Start a command with @@ to auto-execute the Action Mode command immediately.
 USE WITH CAUTION.

 Here are special Butterfish commands:
   - Help : Give hints about usage.